-The benefits of coloring pages:
+The advantages of coloring pages:

-2) Color recognition
+2) Color acknowledgment

 6) Structure motor abilities

-7) Focus - Focusing on a single task for a length of time is required for coloring and for all sorts of things throughout one's life.
+7) Focus - Taking notice of a single task for a length of time is required for coloring and for all sorts of things throughout one's life.